Jaruvit0867/AI-Document-Generator/README.md

 ## 🙏 Acknowledgments

 - Built for IBM Hackathon 2026
-- Powered by OpenAI GPT-4 and embeddings
+- Powered by Azure OpenAI / OpenAI-compatible generation and embeddings
 - UI components inspired by modern design systems
 - Mermaid.js for diagram rendering